Gomdoree/Introduce-Snake-Game/README.md

 ![](https://github.com/Gomdoree/Snake/blob/master/img/demo_AI_search.gif)

 * Maybe you already saw Snake Game before.
 It is one of the most popular game in the world!
-Now, You can play Snake Game in here!
+You can play Snake Game in here!
 * We provide Snake game with 2 mode :
     * **Manual mode**
     * **AI based automatical mode**